 What Causes the Netflix Code UI-800-2 Error?

-Take a look at the 6 common causes of the ui-800-2:
+Here, you can take a look at the 6 common causes of the ui-800-2 error on Netflix:

-2. An error with the connectivity of your device can affect the performance of Netflix and cause this error.
+- An error with the connectivity of your device can affect the performance of Netflix and cause this error.

 How to Troubleshoot Netflix Code UI-800-2 Error?